Translate

 Guidelines:

-· The movie is a starting point for content.
-For examples, if the movie includes ideas/characters related to science, your dinner setting can take on a “scientific theme” while utilizing the elements and principles you observed in the movie.
+• The movie is a starting point for content.
+For example, if the movie includes ideas/characters related to science, your dinner setting can take on a “scientific theme” while utilizing the elements and principles you observed in the movie.

-· The final solution will be photographed from above, aerial view.
-Crop in tightly so only the installation occupies the picture plane.
+• The final solution will be photographed from above, aerial view.
+Crop tightly so the installation occupies the picture plane.

-· Use objects that you have at home and/or from nature.
+• Use objects that you have at home and/or from nature.
+You may also purchase objects at thrift stores/stores.
 Use with innovation.

 • You may digitally enhance final photo.